 This long underwear is built from Polartec Power Dry—my favorite next-to-skin fabric, thanks to its gossamer weight and moisture-wicking abilities.
 Several mainstream outdoor brands use the exact same material in their baselayers, but those products cost five times as much.

 Sure, it's the most expensive item on the list, but that’s because this boot is built to take a beating, with a waterproof Gore-Tex liner and burly Vibram rubber soles.
 Comparable outdoor boots usually cost twice as much.

-P-chord is good for everything from fixing tents to hanging your food from a tree.
-And five dollars for 100 feet of 550-pound P-chord is a pretty good deal.
+P-cord is good for everything from fixing tents to hanging your food from a tree.
+And five dollars for 100 feet of 550-pound P-cord is a pretty good deal.
 Bonus: the massive color selection.

 Ammo Can $11

 Every serious whitewater rafter (or road tripper) owns at least one ammo can.
 These rigid, waterproof containers will keep your valuables and first-aid kit dry and safe while paddling—even if everything else goes in the drink.

 Vinyl Poncho $4

 Vinyl ponchos are essentially over-engineered plastic bags with zero breathability.
 But they're 100 percent waterproof, very lightweight, and come in handy during sudden downpours at camp.
 Plus, it's hard to argue with a $4 insurance policy.

 This inexpensive net is the most important item in my pack when I'm camping in mosquito-infested areas.
 Sure, it looks ridiculous, but there’s no better way to protect your face and neck from blood-sucking bugs.

 Travel Kit $8